-- If you and your spouse cannot agree on the separation date, you can request two family law values.
-This form is in Application for Family Law Value.
+- If you and your spouse cannot agree on the separation date, you can request two family law values by signing Request for Two Family Law Values.
+See Appendix B of the Application for Family Law Value.

 - Did you include the fee?
 Ask the plan administrator if they charge a fee.

 - Send the completed Application for Family Law Value to the administrator of the pension plan, not to FSRA.

 - If you have more than one pension, complete a separate form for each pension plan.